The Third Capacity: Relational Presence

 Let the silence be okay.

 Most of the time, you fill silence because it feels uncomfortable.
 Because you're anxious.
 Because you think something needs to happen.
+But when you can sit with him in silence without needing to fill it, that's Relational Presence.

 Practice 5: Notice When You're With Your Anxiety vs. With Him

-Am I present with him right now?
+When you're with him, check in with yourself: Am I present with him right now?
 Or am I present with my anxiety about him?

 If you're monitoring his mood, scanning for signs that he's okay or not okay, planning what to say next to reconnect—you're with your anxiety, not with him.

 Come back to the present moment.
 Notice his face.
 His body.
 His energy.
 Without making it mean anything.
 Just notice.
+That's being with him.

 What You'll Discover When You Build This Capacity